ThomasPiergiovanni/oc_p8/README.md

 Documentation is also available on the [python official website](https://www.python.org/).

-### 3.5.
-Django and Requests install
+### 3.6.
+Django and other programms install
-Install Django and Requests on you virtual environment using the requirements.txt file.
+Install Django and the others programms on you virtual environment using the requirements.txt file.
 >pip install -r requirements.txt

 Please refer to [Django documentation]() for more information.
 Please refer to [Requests certified documentation](https://requests.readthedocs.io/en/master/) for more information.

-### 3.6.
+### 3.7.
 Application mandatory settings.
-1. Change constants with the appropriate value into **configuration/env.py** :
+1. Change constants with the appropriate value into **pur_beurre/settings.py** :
-    * NA.

-For more detailed information on application settings, please check *4.1. env.py* section bellow.
+* SECRET_KEY = Either add a secret key in your environnment variables or directly add a secret key here.
+* DATABASE =  Set the appropriate database name, username and password as defined in step 3.4

+Example:

+        DATABASES = {
+            'default': {
+                'ENGINE': 'django.db.backends.postgresql',
+                'NAME': 'dbnamethatyouwant',
+                'USER': 'yourusername',
+                'PASSWORD': 'yourpassowrd',
+                'HOST': '',
+                'PORT': '5432',
+            }
+        }
+* Also remove the following statement at the bottom of the file:

+Statement to remove:
+    django_heroku.settings(locals())

+### 3.8.
+Apply DB migrations.
+1. Run migration to setup the DB corectly.
+> python manage.py migrate

+### 3.9.
+Import values into DB.
+1. Populate the database
+> python manage.py reset_db

-### 3.7.
-Start the program "NA".
+### 3.10.
+Start the program.
 To start the program, type the following in your bash.
-> NA
+> python manage.py runserver

-The program is now ready to be used.
+The program is now ready to be used on your local environnment at the following adress: http://127.0.0.1:8000/.

 Please check *5.
 Users' guide* section bellow to use it.

 *Note that this is the way for starting the app on a local environment.
 Starting the app on a production environment is different.
 You'll have to check depending on you deployment environment*

+### 3.11.
+Test the program.
+If you want to perform test after having modified the code, you can run tests.
+> python manage.py test

-### 3.8.
+### 3.12.
 Deactivate the virtual environment.
 Once you're done using the program, you should leave the virtual environment.
 Simply type the following statement in your bash.
 > deactivate

-### 3.9.
-Test.
-If you want to modify the code, you can run unit test using pytest for testing.
-> pytest

-*Note that you shouldn't deactivate the virtual environment if you want to process pytest.*

 ### 3.10.
 Uninstall.
 If you want to uninstall the program, simply delete the complete repository form your device.